-Since the 1960s, two tornadoes have touched down within Stillwater causing considerable damage.
+Since the mid 1970s, two tornadoes have touched down within Stillwater causing considerable damage.
 The worse one occurred on May 15th, 1990.
 Sirens began blaring at about 7:35 pm that Tuesday night shortly after spotters confirmed the tornado four miles west of Stillwater.
 Upon entering town, the F3 twister cut through a path from the north side of OSU to the north and northeast parts of town.
 As it crossed N. Perkins Rd., tall power poles toppled.
 Lights darkened, signaling to those not yet taken cover that only seconds were left to do so.

 Many people said the storm evolved quickly and in moments houses were stripped of rooftops or collapsed completely.
 Vehicles and at least one boat were thrust into homes.
 Large trees were snapped from trunks or uprooted.
 Wooden planks from shredded rafters were driven 2 and 3 feet deep into some yards.